Walid-1998/os_Ticket_Deployment/README.md

 <details><summary>See LocalHost Screenshots</summary>
 <img src="images/localhost.png" width="60%" >
 </details>

-First, we install the Apache HTTP Server which will host the osTicket website.

 Apache is the web server that will host osTicket and serve its pages to the browser.
 Without it, the application cannot be accessed via a web browser.